animate1978/MB-Lab-docs/docs/skin_editor.rst

 Texture Maps
 ============

-There are several texture maps for MB-Lab that provide certain effects to the shaders, such as micro scale roughness, specularity and sub surface scattering.
+There are several texture maps for MB-Lab that provide certain effects to the shaders.

 As with the shaders there are two sets of maps, one for the realistic characters and the other for the anime characters.
 The "Realistic" set has quite a collection for the various shader effects, while the "Anime" set consists of at this time a single albedo map.